PDu150 Three Channel Ultra-Low Noise 150V Piezo Driver

 The peak output current is 100mA per channel or 300mA for three channels in parallel.
 In addition, the maximum average current is 35mA per amplifier.
 The average current is useful for calculating the power dissipation and average supply current.
 For a sine wave, the average positive output current is equal to

 The quiescent power for the amplifier is approximately 2 W or 85 mA.
-This can be reduced to <10 mA by pulling the Enable pin low with an open collector circuit.
-If the fan is used, the quiescent power is increased by 0.5W,
+This can be reduced to

 where Iav is the total average output current.
 The maximum supply current is 0.9A at full power.